20 Rules Of Dating A Single Dad

 Pros And Cons Of Dating A Single Dad

-• No spontaneity: When you date a man with a kid, you have to kiss spontaneity and living in the moment goodbye.
+2. Personal space: Since he is single-handedly responsible for raising his child or children, along with pursuing a career, he won’t be an overbearing presence in your life.
+You will have enough personal space and time when dating a single dad2.
+No spontaneity: When you are dating a single dad with full custody, you have to kiss goodbye to spontaneity and living in the moment.
 You can’t expect him to hop into the car with you and hit the road at a moment’s notice.
 A great deal of planning will go into any and everything you do together

 20 Rules Of Dating A Single Dad

-Yes, dating a single dad is like getting a package deal.
-Kelly found that out the hard way, when she was dating a single dad, Richard.
-He was never really free enough to go out on frequent dates with her, and going over to his place proved to be an effort, considering how his kids would always end up asking Kelly difficult questions.
+Dating a single dad is like getting a package deal.
+My friend, Kelly, found this out the hard way, when she was dating a single dad, Richard.
+He was never really free enough to go out on frequent dates with her, and going over to his place was not an option because he hadn’t told his children about her yet.

 Related Reading: 15 Things Divorced People Should Know When Getting Into New Relationships

-If you’re dating a single dad and want things to work out, being supportive of him is vital.
+When dating a single dad, you have to work on strengthening the fundamentals of support in your relationship.
 You must understand and appreciate the fact that he is a busy man who has children to raise and household chores to take care of, besides pursuing a full-time job.
 Don’t burden him with unrealistic demands or fight over unmet expectations.

 One of the most crucial tips for dating a single dad is that you have to learn to become his support system rather than an added responsibility to his already overflowing charter of duties.
 Try to help where you can and understand when he needs you to.
 Be the rock that has been missing from his life all this while.

-2. You need patience when dating a single dad
+2. Patience is your biggest ally when dating a single dad

 3. Be prepared to deal with his ex

-4. When you’re dating a single father, see him as the man he is
+4. See him for the man he is

-Being a father is just a part of his life and personality.
+When dating a single father, don’t let that aspect of his life dominate your relationship dynamic.
+Being a father is just a part of his life.
 He’s a lot more than that.
 As his romantic partner, you ought to see him as an individual with needs, desires, hopes, and vulnerabilities.
-He has to keep this side of his under wraps in front of his children.
+He has to keep this side of himself under wraps in front of his children.
 With you, he should be able to be himself completely.

-Once you know a single dad is interested in you or after you start dating, treat him as the man in your life and not “daddy dude.”
-Flirt with him often, show interest in him as a person and work on establishing a deep emotional connection with him.
+Flirt with him often, show interest in him as a person, and work on establishing a deep emotional connection with him.
 Chances are, he has neglected other aspects of his life to be a good father to his children, and he might be deprived of an outlet to let those feelings out.
-Be that person for him, that’s how you make a single dad fall in love with you.

 5. Don’t pressure him for commitment